 Last September, perennial fan favorite “Star Trek” returned to the small screen with its newest iteration, “Star Trek: Discovery.”
 Set 10 years before Captain Kirk’s Enterprise, the show offers compelling characters, feisty Klingons and a host of new “Star Trek” technology for knowledgeable experts and avid Trekkies to dissect.

-Critical to the plot are two tech conceits: The use of a fungi-fueled “spore drive,” which lets the Discovery cross vast distances in mere seconds, and the certain knowledge that multiple universes exist (and can be visited for exciting space battles).
+Critical to the plot are two tech conceits: The use of a fungi-fueled “spore drive,” which lets the Discovery cross vast distances in mere seconds, and the certain knowledge that multiple universes exist.

-So what’s the verdict here?
-Are parallel universes real?
+Is there a parallel universe out there?
 Can mushrooms help us travel at warp speed?
 Or is this all just techno-babble and fantasy?
 Let’s dig in.

 You’re Such a Fungi

 Here’s the space-travel conceit in “Star Trek: Discovery”: A vast “mycelial network” — infinite numbers of miniscule fungi — underpin the entire universe.
 Tapping this mushroom highway using lab-grown spores and a sentient navigator allows the Discovery to quickly jump anywhere in space.
 But is this just a sci-fi fantasy, or is it the real deal?